Is Pride Worth Watching? Honest Movie Review & Audience Verdict (1938)

 ✨ The Quick Verdict

-If you are a fan of Drama cinema, then Pride offers a standard experience that justifies its existence in the 1938 landscape.
+If you are a fan of Drama cinema, then Pride offers a fresh and engaging experience that justifies its existence in the 1938 landscape.

 👥 Target Audience